shadwattai/miniwallet/DOCUMENTATION.md

 ### 7. **WebSocket Integration**
 - Real-time updates for wallet balances and notifications.
 - Supports browser notifications for important events.

 ---

+## Evaluation Criteria

+### 1. **Scalable Balance Management**
+- **Approach**: Balances are calculated and updated using database transactions to ensure atomicity and consistency.
+The system leverages **PostgreSQL's transactional capabilities** to handle high traffic and millions of transaction records efficiently.

+- **Optimization**: Indexes are applied to frequently queried fields (e.g., `user_key`, `account_type`) to improve query performance.

+- **Concurrency Handling**: Optimistic locking is implemented to prevent race conditions during balance updates.
+This ensures that no two processes can update the same balance simultaneously.

+- **Batch Processing**: Laravel's queue system is used for processing large volumes of transactions asynchronously, ensuring the system remains responsive under heavy load.

+### 2. **Correct Real-Time Integration**
+- **Event Broadcasting**: Pusher is used to broadcast events such as balance updates and new transactions.
+These events are triggered in the backend whenever a transaction is processed.

+- **Frontend Handling**: The Vue 3 frontend listens for these events and updates the UI instantly without requiring a page refresh.
+For example:

+  - Wallet balances are updated in real-time.
+  - Recent transactions are appended dynamically to the transaction list.
+- **Scalability**: Pusher's clustering capabilities ensure that real-time updates remain performant under high traffic.

+### 3. **Code Quality**
+- **Standards**: The code adheres to **PSR-12** coding standards for PHP, ensuring consistency and readability.
+- **Structure**: The project follows Laravel's opinionated structure, separating concerns into controllers, models, and views.
+- **Readability**: Code is well-documented with comments explaining critical logic.
+- **Maintainability**: Reusable methods are implemented for common operations (e.g., `getAccountBalance`, `getTransactionStatistics`).

+### 4. **Problem-Solving**
+- **Concurrency Challenges**: High concurrency is addressed using database-level locks and Laravel's queue system to process transactions asynchronously.
+- **Data Integrity**: Double-entry accounting ensures that every transaction has corresponding debit and credit entries, maintaining financial accuracy.
+- **Error Handling**: Comprehensive error handling is implemented to catch and log exceptions, ensuring the system remains stable under unexpected conditions.

+### 5. **Security**
+- **Validation**: All user inputs are validated using Laravel's built-in validation rules to prevent invalid data from being processed.
+- **Authorization**: Role-based access control ensures that only authorized users can perform sensitive operations.
+- **CSRF Protection**: Cross-Site Request Forgery protection is enabled for all forms.
+- **Password Hashing**: User passwords are hashed using Laravel's `bcrypt` algorithm.
+- **Audit Trail**: Tracks all changes to critical data, providing accountability and traceability.

+### 6. **Git Usage**
+- **Commit History**: The repository maintains a clean and understandable commit history.
+Each commit message is meaningful and follows the convention:
+  - `feat`: For new features.
+  - `fix`: For bug fixes.
+  - `refactor`: For code improvements.
+  - `docs`: For documentation updates.
+- **Branching Strategy**: Feature branches are used for development, and pull requests are reviewed before merging into the main branch.

+---